fulstat/Net-DevOps/README.md

 + Hank Preston Introduction

 + Should I study CCNA or Python?
 CCNP or Python?
-CCIE or Python?
+CCIE or Python? or all that

++ CCIE or automation

 + Hybrid Engineer, Next-Gen-Network Engineer, NetDevOps